wiseman-timelord/Make-Windows-Gr8-Again/README.md

     Make-Windows-Gr8-Again : Main Menu
 =======================================================================================================

+Improvement Options:
+    1. Critical Windows Updates.
+    2. Install of Registry Hacks.
+    3. Install Graphics Drivers.
+    4.

+**Under Construction**

 ```

 ### Objectives
 - Install of, KB2770917, KB2770917, KB2785094, KB2795944, which are critical for things such as "Chat-Gradio-Gguf" to work.
-- Disable relevant components, then Remove Airplane Mode + traces, while not breaking mobile internet support.
-- Disable themes.
-Redirect default starting theme to being Classic (as it always boots with aero, that then unloads for classic).
-Remove Aero + Traces.

 - Install Python 3.9, using script from other completed project (but remove build tools part, as not working).
 - Install of, "Run here as Admin", "Open Command Prompt as Admin", "Add Recycle to Navigation Pane", "Take_Ownership", "enable long folder path over 260 char", "Open Powershell Window here as Admin"
 - Addition of my script "Shutdown_NOW" on the desktop.
 - Preference of, AMD or nVidia or Both or Ill install my own drivers, to install/not relevantly latest, nVidia or Amd, drivers, that are still compatible with windows 8, therein, they could be hacked versions, that I host personally somewhere, that enable ALL cards the drivers actually supported.
 - Delete default windows media including, pictures and movies, from all user directories, while not deleting other things.
 Starts by finding and listing all media, conclusion on what was found could be put in a folder and made into a short video.
-- Install K-Lite Codec Pack, the regular one, but no reason not to have options, minimal, regular, full, at that stage.
+- Install K-Lite Codec Pack with options, minimal, regular, full, in sub-menu.
+- Disable relevant components, then Remove Airplane Mode + traces, while not breaking mobile internet support.
+- Disable themes.
+Redirect default starting theme to being Classic (as it always boots with aero, that then unloads for classic).
+Remove Aero + Traces.
+- Enable Firewall and Install of Windows Firewall Control.
+The firewall already present gets some buffout.
+- Install old version of Driver Booster 8.
+Its auto-installer seems windows 8 unsupported.
+It will try to update without the user's concent.

 ### Ideas
 - Idea: Some kind of shim script, that will automatically check, and if required, capture and resize, contents of terminal output, to being suited to 80 character width display.
 Thus enabling compatibility with modern python apps, mainly for separators etc.

+### Requirements
+You will need...
+- CPU compatibility was fine with
+- GPU from ~2012, best ones supported are, TitanX and 1080.